Jadd F. Masso

-- Affirmance of jury verdict in favor of financial instituition in dispute with commercial real estate developer.
+- Affirmance of jury verdict in favor of financial institution in dispute with commercial real estate developer.

 - Successful mandamus action to prevent disclosure of trade-secret information in litigation between product manufacturers.

-- Reversal on interlocutory appeal of injunction against a financial institution in a $10 million real estate dispute with a developer involving claims of fraud and breach of contract.
+- Reversal on interlocutory appeal of injunction against a financial institution in a real estate dispute with a developer involving claims of fraud and breach of contract.